 Whether to Include the Shells

 Again, there is debate around this, so you’ll need to make the decision about what works for you and your dogs.
 With the shells included, the eggs are a more complete food.
 Just a like a dog might raid in the wild.
 Our boys get the shells with their raw eggs, but it’s often pooped out.
 Grinding can be easier on dogs’ mouths and more digestible.
 Depending on the food regulations in your area and what type of eggs you buy, shells may be treated.
 Eggs with shell also carry a higher salmonella risk.
-Choose with care if including the shell.
+Choose, handle, and prepare with care if including the shells.

 Cost and Storage